-Make sweet and special memories with your kids in the kitchen this holiday season with these great tips for making it as smooth and stressless as possible.
-Plus, over 50 fun & festive recipes to make with them!
+Make sweet and special memories with this Kids in the Kitchen:Holiday Edition with these great tips for making it as smooth and stressless as possible and oh so fun!

 Happy Holidays!
 I’m so excited to share some of my favorite ways to get in the kitchen with my kids during the holidays.
 The joy it brings to them is so worth the stress, mess and inevitable sugar highs that come along with letting your kids have a little freedom & fun in the kitchen.